the-road-to-learn-react/the-road-to-react/manuscript/react-modern/memoized-handler.md

 ...
 ~~~~~~~

-React's `useCallback` hook changes the function only when the search term changes.
+React's `useCallback` hook changes the function only when one of its values in the dependency array changes.
 That's when we want to trigger a re-fetch of the data, because the input field has new input and we want to see the new data displayed in our list.

-By moving the data fetching function outside the `useEffect` hook, it becomes reusable for other parts of the application.
-We won't use it just yet, but it is a way to understand the `useCallback` hook.
+By moving the data fetching function outside the React's useEffect Hook, it becomes reusable for other parts of the application.
+We won't use it just yet, but it is good use case to understand the memoized functions in React.
 Now the `useEffect` hook runs implicitly when the `searchTerm` changes, because the `handleFetchStories` is re-defined each time the `searchTerm` changes.
 Since the `useEffect` hook depends on the `handleFetchStories`, the side-effect for data fetching runs again.

 ### Exercises: